I import seafood to Great Britain

 Customs and Tariffs

-9. How will Customs requirements change?
+9. How have Customs requirements changed?

-If you have been importing from non-EU countries, you will already have arrangements in place with HMRC and these will remain unchanged.
+If you have been importing directly from non-EU countries, you will already have arrangements in place with HMRC and these will remain unchanged.

-Actions to take in preparation for the future
+Actions to take in preparation for importing

 - Register for a GB Economic Operator Registration and Identification (EORI) number.

-- Decide if you want to make customs declarations yourselfor appoint a Customs Intermediary.
+- Decide if you want to make customs declarations yourself or appoint a Customs Intermediary.
 If you decide not to use an intermediary, you will need to make declarations yourself.
 To do this you will need to access HMRC systems and to purchase software.
 You could be entitled to financial help to help your business complete customs declarations.

 - Apply for a Duty Deferment Account (DDA).
 This enables customs charges including customs duty to be paid once a month through Direct Debit instead of being paid on individual consignments.